 - large blood loss (haemorrhage), either at the time of surgery requiring blood transfusion, or after the caesarean needing further surgery to stop it

-Your midwife or surgeon can give you more information about these complications.
-We have not included the chance of these happening as they are specific to you and differ for every person.
-Ask your surgeon to explain how these risks apply to you.
+We haven’t included the chance of these complications happening as they are specific to you and differ for every person.
+Your surgeon or midwife can explain how these risks apply to you.

 Can my birthing partner be with me while I'm having a caesarean?

-Yes, it's very likely that your birthing partner will be able to stay with you during the operation if you both want him or her to be present.
+Yes, it's very likely that your birthing partner will be able to stay with you during your operation if you both want them to be present.

-If you have an epidural or a spinal block, your birthing partner is likely to be able to stay with you in the operating theatre while the caesarean is taking place.
-Usually a screen will be placed over your chest so that you can't see what is happening while the surgeon is operating.
-Once your baby has been delivered, you will probably both be able to see and hold him or her straightaway.
+If you have an epidural or a spinal block, your birthing partner is likely to be able to stay with you in the operating theatre.
+Usually a screen will be placed over your chest so that you can't see what’s happening while your surgeon is operating.

-If you need to have a general anaesthetic, your birthing partner is less likely to be able to be with you until you wake up.
-However, he or she may be able to see your baby shortly after the delivery.
-Arrangements for general anaesthesia vary, depending on the hospital and the reason why you need to have a general anaesthetic.
+However, if you need to have a general anaesthetic, your birthing partner is less likely to be able to be with you.
+They may be able to see your baby shortly after the delivery.
+Arrangements for general anaesthesia vary depending on the hospital and the reason why you need to have a general anaesthetic.
 The team at the hospital will be able to explain to you what to expect.

 If I get pregnant again, will I need to have another caesarean delivery?